gongbell/ContractFuzzer/examples/README.md

 ### Freezing Ether
 Smart contracts can receive ether but cannot send ether except through delegatecall.
 ## Folder structure
-Each vulnerability directory will contain at least three sub-folders: abis, bins, and sols, which store the contract's abi file, bin file, and sol file.
+Each vulnerability directory contains at least three sub-folders: abis, bins, and sols, which store the contract's abi file, bin file, and sol file.
 The contents of these three folders are available to run the Contractfuzzer tool.
-In addition, each vulnerability directory will have a "*.list" file that records all the vulnerability contract names in this folder.
+In addition, each vulnerability directory will have a "*.list" file that records names of all the vulnerability contracts in this folder.
+For ease of reference, We list all names as follows by vulnerability type.
 ### Gasless Send
 BetBuyer<br>
 BigRisk<br>